brad-carr/Wordle/README.md

 Solved on the 4th attempt
 ```

-Solution to #1288 published on December 28, 2024: _correctly guessing the solution on the 3rd iteration_:
+Solution for Wordle #1288 (December 28, 2024) - solved in 3 attempts:

 ```csv
 Suggestion 1: WHINE - out of 2315 possibilities